 Keep scrolling for our quick guide of failsafe methods, plus some tips from favorite household cleaning experts that will leave your shower sparkling like it belongs in a luxurious health spa...

-To begin you will need:
+You will need:

 - Rubber gloves

-- Old toothbrush
+- Soft toothbrush

-- Bicarbonate of soda
+- Bicarbonate of Soda

-Cleaning the shower area
+1. Empty the shower

 For eco-friendly cleaning white vinegar is brilliant for putting the sparkle back into your shower.
 Mix a solution of half water, half vinegar into an old spray bottle and spray on any limescale, leave for 15 minutes.
 Depending on how bad the problem is, you may need to use the rougher side of a non-scratch scouring pad and some elbow grease.
 Rinse off with warm water and buff dry with a cloth.

-How to clean grout between tiles
+4. Clean the grout between tiles

-In a small bowl make a paste with two tablespoons of bicarbonate of soda and a few splashes of water.
+Then make a paste with two tablespoons of bicarbonate of soda and a few splashes of water.
 Dip your toothbrush or grout brush in the paste and work it into the grout.
 Spray the area with your vinegar and water solution.
 The vinegar will cause the baking soda to bubble up and will start to work away any mould or soap scum.
 Scrub the grout lines with your brush to remove build up, then rinse with warm water.

-If your water flow isn’t as fast as it once was or there is water shooting around your shower in all directions, the holes in your showerhead are probably clogged up.
+If your water flow isn’t as fast as it once was or there is water shooting around your shower in all directions, the holes in your shower head are probably clogged up.